drlight17/talk-electron/README.md

 - `always_on_top` - true\false value means to show app main window on top of every other windows (default is false)
 - `auto_login` - true\false value means to try auto login (make sure you have configured allow_domain and SSO in NC)
 - `logging` - boolean true\false value means to save application logs to the file app.log in local user folder (nearby config.json)
+- `theme` - application theme (dark, light, auto; default is auto)
+- `notification_timeout` - time period of notification show (in seconds, 0 - means to wait of user action)

 # For developers
 Build depends on the platform since 0.2.9-alpha version as it brings support of the system idle detect function.